SparkPost/support-docs/content/momentum/4/modules/dane.md

 See RFC 7672 for more descriptions on how certificate matching is specified via the use of TLSA DNS records.
 Please contact support if you have any further questions about DANE protocol.

-DANE works independently from and take preference over the configuration controlled STARTTLS behavior.
+DANE works independently from and takes preference over the configuration controlled STARTTLS behavior.

 When [MTA-STS](/momentum/4/mta-sts) is also enabled on a binding domain,